top of page

 Search

 Many people feel anxious in social situations.
-It can be exhausting to try to fit in, to hide your true feelings, or to mask who you really are.
-For anyone who experiences social anxiety, crowds, bright lights, noisy environments can quickly become overwhelming.
-These moments can make you feel isolated even when surrounded by others.
+It can be exhausting to try to fit in, hide your true feelings, or mask who you really are.
+For anyone who experiences social anxiety, crowds, bright lights, and noisy environments can quickly become overwhelming.
+These moments can make you feel isolated, even when surrounded by others.
 Reading or hearing about experiences like this can help you understand that you are not alone.
-Anxiety, masking, and sensory overwhelm are common experiences, and acknowledging them is the first step to feeling calmer and more in control.
+Anxiety, masking, and sensory overwhelm are common experiences.
+Acknowledging them is the first step to feeling calmer and more in control.

 hypnotherapist in rochford